 Although many people think acid reflux is the same as gastrointestinal reflux, commonly known as GERD, they are separate.
 Acid reflux can progress to GERD, a more serious issue.
 Your physician has multiple options to make a diagnosis, include endoscopy and esophageal reflux testing.
 Those tests are very sensitive and specific to make the diagnosis.

 If you are diagnosed with either type of reflux, treatment options can run from diet and lifestyle management to over-the-counter prescription medications such as antacids and even surgery for specific cases.

-One of the latest treatment options showing great results in decreasing reflux symptoms is an incision-less surgical treatment called EsophyX TIF (transoral incisionless fundoplication) for regular heartburn.
+One of the latest treatment options showing great results in decreasing reflux symptoms is an incision-less surgical treatment called EsophyX TIF (transoral incisionless fundoplication).
 It’s a surgical procedure performed through the mouth, which reconstructs the barrier between the stomach and esophagus to prevent stomach acid fluids from refluxing up into the esophagus.
 Most patients return to work the next day or within a few days following the procedure.
 This treatment is the culmination of recent advancement in technology.

 Everyone is different, and your treatment options may be different too.
 Talk to your doctor if reflux is disrupting your life.